First successful test of blockchain for international distribution of aid funding

 This ‘proof of concept’ was the first in a series of tests that is planned ahead of a formal partnership between Start Network and Disberse, a fund distribution platform for global aid, built on blockchain technology.
 The partnership aims to harness the potential of blockchain - the same revolutionary digital technology that underlies Bitcoin - for humanitarian financing.

-Dorcas is the first Start Network member to pioneer the use of blockchain technology in this way, transferring a small amount of funding – €5000 – via the Disberse platform to an international office, without the need for a bank.
+Dorcas is the first Start Network member to pioneer the use of blockchain technology in this way, transferring a small amount of funding – €5000 – via the Disberse platform to an international office.
 Disberse acts as an electronic money provider to guarantee, issue and distribute the funds more transparently and efficiently on the Ethereum blockchain.

 A Start Network review found that the main benefits centred around the traceability of funds through the creation of an immutable record of transactions.
 Direct cost savings - a 1.15% saving was reported - were limited due to the amount of funding involved, in a crisis situation with greater funds, larger cost savings are expected.
 Feedback from the participants at Dorcas also noted the ease of use of the platform, and its applicability for humanitarian aid transfers.